sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+# 3.30.3 -> 3.31

+The **built-in** main Postgres (`pgsql`) and codeintel (`codeintel-db`) databases have switched to an alpine-based Docker image.
+Upon upgrading, Sourcegraph will need to re-index the entire database.
+For systems with large datasets, re-indexing can take 1-2+ hours.

+**Sourcegraph will be unavailable until the re-indexing process has completed.** If the database containers are restarted/killed during the re-indexing process (for example, as a result of automated deployments), re-indexing will have to start over from scratch.
+Please plan accordingly, and communicate this downtime to your users.

+> Note: The above only applies to users that use our built-in databases.
+Users that use external databases (e.x: Amazon RDS, Google Cloud SQL, etc.) are not affected.
 ## 3.29 -> 3.30.3

 **⚠️ Users on 3.29.x are advised to upgrade directly to 3.30.3**.
 If you have already upgraded to 3.30.0, 3.30.1, or 3.30.2 please follow [this migration guide](../migration/3_30.md).